chinu333/ragpython/README.md

 ### Visualization Agent
 - **Purpose**: Visulalize structured data in pie, bar and scatter charts.
 - **Capabilities**: Integrates different types of data to provide comprehensive visualization.

+### Mermaid Agent
+- **Purpose**: Draw architecture diagram in mermaid format (Diagram as Code) from text based user input.
+- **Capabilities**: Converts user descriptions into visual diagrams using mermaid code, making it easier to understand complex systems and workflows.

+### Email Agent
+- **Purpose**: Send emails to specified recipients with a given subject and message.
+- **Capabilities**: Automates the process of sending emails, ensuring timely and accurate communication with the intended recipients.

+### Traffic Agent
+- **Purpose**: Provide traffic updates between two specified locations.
+- **Capabilities**: Analyzes traffic data in JSON format to offer real-time traffic conditions, helping users plan their routes more efficiently.

+### Graph RAG Agent
+- **Purpose**: Retrieve answers from a graph database based on user questions.
+- **Capabilities**: Utilizes graph databases to provide precise and relevant answers, leveraging the relationships and connections within the data.

 # Getting Started
 Guide users through getting your code up and running on their own system.
 In this section you can talk about: